sartography/spiffworkflow_website/content/posts/deep_dives/deploy_integrate.md

 ```

 This will create a zip file containing the [lambda entry point function](https://github.com/jbirddog/connector-proxy-lambda-demo/blob/main/connector_proxy_lambda_demo/lambda_function.py#L5) as well as all the dependencies needed to execute the connectors.
-For this example the libraries [spiffworkflow-proxy](https://github.com/sartography/spiffworkflow-proxy) is used for discovering connectors and [connector-http](https://github.com/sartography/connector-http) is an example connector that provides http get and post requests.
+For this example, the libraries [spiffworkflow-proxy](https://github.com/sartography/spiffworkflow-proxy) are used for discovering connectors and [connector-http](https://github.com/sartography/connector-http) is an example connector that provides HTTP GET and POST requests.

-Once `make zip` completes `connector_proxy_lambda_demo.zip` will be available in the repository root.
+Once `make zip` completes, `connector_proxy_lambda_demo.zip` will be available in the repository root.

 ## Creating the Lambda Function